-As of September 30, 2021, NJNG has two letters of credit outstanding for \$731,000.
-NJNG's letters of credit are used as collateral for remediation projects and expire in August 11, 2022.
-These letters of credit reduce the amount available under NJNG's committed credit facility by the same amount.
-NJNG does not anticipate that these letters of credit will be drawn upon by the counterparty and they will be renewed as necessary.
+As of September 30, 2022, NJNG has two letters of credit outstanding for 731,000, which reduced the amount available under the NJNG Credit Facility by the same amount.
+NJNG does not anticipate that these letters of credit will be drawn upon by the counterparties.